 Clean, juice, and drink!

-Juice for Cancer Patients Who Experience Weight Loss or Loss of Appetite:
+Smoothie for Cancer Patients Who Experience Weight Loss or Loss of Appetite: Protein Power Smoothie

-Cancer patients may experience weight loss and loss of appetite for a variety of reasons.
+Cancer patients may experience weight loss and loss of appetite for various reasons.
 Loss of appetite is one of the side effects of treatment.
-In addition, the body produces cytokines which can lead to muscle and weight loss during the fight against cancer.
+In addition, the body produces cytokines that can lead to muscle and weight loss during the fight against cancer.
 Help combat this by drinking this Power Protein Juice.

 - Oat Milk